 Go to Step 3.

-Step 3--Finding Information Sources
+Step 3: Finding Information Sources

 Before you begin writing a paper it helps to think about the kind and amount of information you will need.
 Do you need facts, statistics, laws, opinions, research or case studies, etc.?
 Do you need the latest information (science and technology topics) or the historical development of an issue (political, educational, or social topics)?
 Where will you find the information?
 In books, magazines, journals, newspapers, electronic databases, on the internet?
 Maybe you want to find an expert and interview him/her.